ska-sa/katgpucbf/doc/vgpu.design.rst

 Initially we also gated the receiver on ``capture-start`` and ``capture-stop``, but this meant that when not capturing there was no way to tell whether the V-engine had a healthy network connection capable of receiving the full incoming bandwidth.
-To address that, a somewhat complicated :class:`.DiscardingIterator` wrapper is used to allow data to still be received but discarding when not capturing.
+To address this, a somewhat complicated :class:`.DiscardingIterator` wrapper is used to allow data to still be received but discarding when not capturing.